-Leveraging collaboration to tackle the challenge of ageing populations
+Leveraging collaboration between the UK and mainland China to tackle the challenge of ageing populations

 Ageing populations are far from a niche demographic, and nations around the globe are facing the same challenging opportunity; how to create better societies and markets to foster healthier, longer lives for all.

 By 2050 it is estimated that there will be a staggering 9.7 billion people worldwide, and of these 16% will be over the age of 65.
 This group of individuals, who are fast becoming the largest segment of our societies are also the most underserved across a multitude of markets, including housing, mobility and transport, beauty and fashion and financial services, to name a few.

 In 2000, mainland China accounted for 7% of the population of older people over the age of 65 and has been climbing ever since.
 In 2005, the population of older people over the age of 65 exceeded 100 million.
 In 2017, the population of older people increased further to 15831 million people, and the proportion of the population of older people over the age of 65 soared to 11.4%.
 According to the United Nations (UN) World Population Prospects (2017), by 2040, mainland China will become a super-aged country, and by 2050, the population over 80 will exceed 100 million.

 Chinese people, like many other citizens in the world, are reaping the health benefits of dramatically improved education levels and will live longer and healthier lives in future decades, even among those who live in remote areas of the country.
 “If you look at a cross section right now, it can be very misleading for ageing population in China,” James Smith of Rand Corporation said.
 “In 20 years, Chinese people who are 50 today are not going to look at all like Chinese people in their 70s right now.”
 Better education will make a difference in the health of Chinese citizens as they get older, researchers say.